top of page

 U-pick hours 10-5, Market hours 10-6

 Stop fifteen is right next door and is Draper Girls Cider Company.
-Draper Girls Cider is available in many flavors with alcohol or non alcoholic apple cider.
+Draper Girls Cider is available in many flavors, with alcoholic or non-alcoholic apple cider.
 Their cider is hard pressed and non-pasteurized onsite from apples and pears grown on the farm.
-Their cider flavors are always rotating and changing depending on the season.
+Their cider flavors are constantly rotating and changing depending on the season.
 Since their cider is made fresh on site, they sell each flavor until they are sold out.
 Call them to see what flavors are available on any given day.

 541-490-8113 or 541-352-6625